HOW DO I KEEP FOXES OUT OF MY GARDEN AND SECURE MY PETS?

 strained-wire at excluding foxes.
 The researchers set up the two types

-of fences in the enclosures of captive foxes and monitored how readily
+of fences in the enclosures of seven captive foxes and monitored how readily

-one of their foxes refused to cross the un-electrified fence and netting
+one of their foxes refused to cross even the un-electrified fence and netting

-(foxes can sometimes be fearful of novel items in their territory, this
+(presumably the same fear of novel items in their territory, or neophobia,

 animals either pushed underneath the fence, or jumped through the upper